google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-routing.md

 import {Router} from 'workbox-routing';

 const router = new Router();

 self.addEventListener('fetch', (event) => {
+  const {request} = event;
-  const responsePromise = router.handleRequest(event);
+  const responsePromise = router.handleRequest({
+    event,
+    request,
+  });
   if (responsePromise) {
-    // Router found a route to handle the request event.respondWith(responsePromise);
+    // Router found a route to handle the request. event.respondWith(responsePromise);
   } else {
-    // No route found to handle the request
+    // No route was found to handle the request.
   }
 });
 ```